The Pfaffian Structure of CFN Phylogenetic Networks: Preliminaries

-Since this change of coordinates is linear, it naturally extends to networks as well.
+Since the discrete Fourier transform is linear, it naturally extends to phylogenetic networks by \cref{eq:networkParam}.
 We end this subsection with the following example illustrating this new parameterization for both trees and networks.